 The opossum is many things, but did you know that it was a voracious tick eater?

-A few years ago, scientists wanted to learn about the part different mammals and other animals play in the spread of the ticks and Lyme disease.
-One study of six species of animals (white footed mice, chipmunks, squirrels, opossums, veerys, and catbirds) tested the creatures by exposing them to ticks.
+A few years ago, scientists wanted to learn about the role different mammals and other animals play in the spread of the ticks and Lyme disease.
+One study of six species of animals (white footed mice, chipmunks, squirrels, opossums, veerys, and catbirds) tested the critters by exposing them to ticks.

 There is only one species of opossum in the United States, and it's the only marsupial found here.
 That means they're more closely related to kangaroos and koalas from Australia than another common pest of North America, the raccoon.
 The one species is the Virginia opossum (Didelphis virginiana), which are often considered ugly pest animals with hairless ears and tails.
 Their opposable thumbs give a lot of people the creeps, too.